Cranbaerry/A.R.E.S/README.md

     -API support!
 If you are willing to share your logs with us in return you will gain access to a database containing avatars logged by other users

     -Ability to hotswap from a vaid VRCA file downloaded elsewhere

-    -Ability to set usernames

-    -Ability to configure logging settings from within the game itself

     -Ability to almost perfectly extract vrca files for repairs with FACS and Pumpkin